-is a co-founder and partner of the Hamburg Institute.
+is a co-founder and managing director of Hamburg Institut.
 His consulting is focused on municipal heating strategies and the integration of renewable energies into the heating market.

 He had worked for more than 20 years in Hamburg’s environmental and energy administration and was heading the units for renewable energies, energy-efficient buildings and new energy technologies.
 He also was involved in the foundation and market entry of the state-owned utility HAMBURG ENERGIE GmbH, the recommunalisation of power grids and the development of heating concepts.